-The first step is to inform us about the planned date of your Falling Walls Lab your event can be listed on our website as soon as possible.
-The Falling Walls Foundation does not demand any license fees, yet we ask you to secure a high standard in the selection of participants and jury to ensure the integrity of the competition.
-If this is at question, we may withdraw your permission to host a Lab.
+The first step is to inform the Falling Walls Lab team (email@example.com) about the planned date of your Falling Walls Lab so your event can be listed on our website as soon as possible.
+The Falling Walls Foundation does not demand any license fees, yet we ask you to secure a high standard in the selection of presenters and jury members to ensure the integrity of the competition.
+If this is in question, we may withdraw your permission to host a Lab.

-The jury should not have less than 6 members.
-It should be comprised of highly respected representatives of academia and business.
-You should aim for gender-balance and an interdisciplinary mix.
+Your jury must have a minimum of five members.
+It should be comprised of highly respected representatives of academia and business and must be well-balanced in terms of discipline and gender.
 Please appoint a jury chair.
 Gather all jury members for a briefing on their role and the scoring system.
-After the Falling Walls Lab, the jury convenes to choose the winner.
-If the jury fails to agree, the chairperson moderates the discussion until a final decision has been made.
-The evaluation criteria are (a) the breakthrough factor (how new and outstanding is the proposed idea?), (b) relevance and impact (how relevant is the idea for the discipline and beyond?) and (c) structure/performance (how convincing is the presentation?).
+After the pitches, the jury convenes to choose the winner.
+If the jury fails to agree, the jury chair moderates the discussion until a final decision has been made.
+The evaluation criteria are: (a) the breakthrough factor (How innovative is the proposed idea?), (b) relevance and impact (How relevant is the idea for the discipline and beyond?) and (c) structure and performance (How convincing was the pitch?).

 SUPPORTERS AND FUNDRAISING